Hello, this is

 Service and Outreach

-Dr. McLachlan gives advice to community groups such as the Children’s Environmental Health Network.
-He also works with advocacy groups around communication issues related to the drug and environmental toxin diethylstilbestrol (DES), lectures to community groups on women’s health and the environment, and serves on the Scientific Advisory Board for the Environmental Health Center at Jackson State University.
+Dr. McLachlan gave advice to community groups such as the Children’s Environmental Health Network.
+He also worked with advocacy groups around communication issues related to the drug and environmental toxin diethylstilbestrol (DES), lectured to community groups on women’s health and the environment, and served on the Scientific Advisory Board for the Environmental Health Center at Jackson State University.

 Selected Publications